AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 they are generally used as a frequency selective meter, which can be a bit indirect for use with determining broadband noise.
 As well, they are becoming a bit scarce since they haven't been made for a number of years.
 If you are up for a bit of a challenge and want to learn about a very clever type of older gear, perhaps you would enjoy learning about the wave analyzers.
-Take a look at the noise floor of the venerable HP 3581, one of the finest pieces of gear made for the audio range:
+Take a look at the noise floor of the venerable HP3581's [manual](HP3581Manual.pdf), one of the finest pieces of gear made for the audio range:

 ![HP3581 Noise](HP3581Noise.png)